dawidsado/CurrencyConverterJSoup/README.md

 -	OOP principles
 -	Features of JSoup library
 -	Making unit tests
--	Finding solutions for problems such as parsing String values in double using a particular regex
+-	Finding solutions for problems such as parsing String values to double using a particular regex
 -	Analyzing webpage source code (using CSS selectors to get the specific data from the website)